-Partners: Digital Building Technologies - ETH Zurich, BASF Forward AM, SW Umwelttechnik
+Partners: Digital Building Technologies - ETH Zurich, ROK, BASF Forward AM, New Digital Craft, SW Umwelttechnik, WaltGalmarini

 The floor slab of the STEP2 unit drives innovations in the NEST focus areas industrial and digital fabrication and energy systems.

 3D printing technology offers an enormous potential for the construction industry.
-It combines the efficiency of industrial manufacturing with the design and engineering capabilities of new digital design tools.
-A well-known application focus for this approach lies on floor slabs for solid houses.
+It combines the efficiency of non-standard industrial manufacturing with the design and engineering capabilities of new digital design tools.
+An important application focus for this approach lies on floor slabs for high-rise office buildings.
 In a preliminary study, an overall technical concept for a ribbed filigree slab was therefore developed in cooperation with architects and civil engineers.
-This concept can cover spans of up to 20 meters – while at the same time minimizing material usage.
+This concept can cover spans of up to 14 meters – while at the same time minimizing material usage.
 A business case analysis evaluated the marketability and made this concept transparent for potential industrial partners.

 The floor slab is prefabricated by NEST partner Stahlton Bauteile AG.
 3D-printed formwork elements are used to produce biaxially pre-stressed precast elements with integrated beams.
 Pretensioning significantly increases both the freedom of design and the erection span extending the possible application field to a wide range.
 Technical functional components are already integrated at the factory.